josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 ### Call it in `ngOnInit()`

-While you could call `getHeroes()` in the constructor, that's not the best practice.
+While you could call `getHeroes()` in the constructor, that is not the best practice.

 Reserve the constructor for minimal initialization such as wiring constructor parameters to properties.
 The constructor shouldn't *do anything*.